sanity-io/assist/studio/README.md

-# Config studio
+# Sanity AI Assist Test studio

-A bit of a messy setup but:

-* ai-assistance-plugin doubles as both source for the studio AND as a standalone package.
+@sanity/assist doubles as both source for the studio AND as a standalone package.

-To publish the plugin run `npm publish` from ai-assistance-plugin
+To test, run `npm run dev` from repo root.